amplience/dc-extensions-sdk/README.md

 ## Parameters

-These allow your component to be configurable via your schema (instance params) or registry (installation params).
+These allow your component to be configurable.
+Either defined in the JSON Schema (instance) or defined in the registry (installation).

 ```js
 const sdk = await init();